-Learning how to code is one of the best investments you can make in yourself, and it is not difficult to come up with a list of reasons why this is the case.
+Learning how to code, whether using Python or another language, is one of the best investments you can make in yourself.
+It is not difficult to come up with a list of reasons this is the case.

-First, learning how to code can improve your problem-solving and logic skills, which are both essential parts of programming.
-Second, learning to code can help you pursue passion projects because once you know how to code, you can build anything with technology.
+First, learning to code can improve your problem-solving and logic skills, which are both essential elements of programming.
+Second, learning to code can help you pursue passion projects because, if you know how to code, you can build anything with technology.

-Once you have committed to learning how to code, there is still one big question you have to face: What language should you learn?
-While there is no right answer, one common one given by developers is, “You should learn Python”.
+Once you have made a commitment to learning to code, there is still one big question you have to face: What language should you learn?
+While there is no right answer, developers would commonly say, “You should learn Python”.

 In StackOverflow’s 2019 Developer Survey, 73.1% of developers reported that Python was the language that they most wanted to learn.
 In addition, Python ranked 13th on the study’s list of top-paying technologies to master.

 You may be wondering: Why is there so much hype around Python?
-In this article, we’re going to answer that question and discuss the top six reasons why you should consider learning how to code in the Python programming language.
+In this article, we’re going to answer that question.
+We will also discuss the top six reasons you should consider learning how to code in the Python programming language.

 What Is Python?

-Python, created by Guido van Rossum, is an object-oriented programming language that is used for everything from web development to software development to data science.
+Python, created by Guido van Rossum, is an object-oriented programming language.
+It is used for everything, from web development and software development to data science.

-The Python language uses a syntax similar to the English language, which means that it is a great language for beginners to learn.
-In addition, the language was written with simplicity in mind, which means that you can typically write a function in fewer lines of code using Python in comparison to other languages, like Java or C++.
+Python uses a syntax similar to English, which means that it is a great language for beginner coders.
+In addition, the language is very simple.
+Using Python, you can typically write a function in fewer lines of code than with Java or C++.

-Now we know the basics of Python, let’s break down the top six reasons why you should learn Python.
+Now that we know the basics of Python, let’s break down the top six reasons you should learn this language.

 Programming in itself can feel, at times, intimidating—seeing lines and lines of code on a computer does not look very enticing.
-So, when you are getting started, you’ll want to work with a technology that you feel confident using.
+So, as a beginner, you want to work with a technology that you feel confident using.

 The Python language, as we mentioned earlier, resembles English, which means that the syntax is easy to pick up.
 In addition, the language is easy to install, so you do not have to go through any complex setup procedures to get started.

-Perhaps one of the main reasons Python is in such demand is because it can be used for so many different purposes.
-Some of the many applications for which Python can be used include:
+One of the main reasons Python is in such demand is because it has many applications.
+Some of its main uses include: